ItsRoy69/AI-Tools/README.md

 17. <a href="https://github.com/mpociot/chatgpt-vscode">Mpociot/ChatGPT-VSCode</a>: A VSCode extension that provides a chat window for generating text-based responses using GPT models.
 18. <a href="https://t.me/gpt_chatbot">M1guelpf/ChatGPT-Telegram</a>: A Telegram bot that generates text-based responses using GPT models for conversational agents.
 19. <a href="https://www.genei.io/">Genei</a>: NLP tool for document analysis, data extraction, and translation.
+19. <a href="https://www.tymely.ai/">Tymely</a>: An AI that supports customer service tickets much better than real agents
+19. <a href="https://www.lang.ai/">Lang</a>: An AI-powered platform that provides natural language processing solutions for customer service and conversational analytics.
+19. <a href="https://poly.ai/">Poly AI</a>: AI-powered conversational platform that provides businesses with scalable and personalized customer service solutions.
+19. <a href="https://www.incentivai.co/?ref=Welcome.AI">Incentivai</a>: Incentivai is using machine learning and human-like AI agents to simulate and test mechanism design of complex systems such as blockchain smart contract economies.
+19. <a href="https://kasisto.com/">Kasisto</a>: An AI-powered digital assistant that helps financial institutions deliver personalized banking experiences to their customers.
+19. <a href="https://www.eliseai.com/">Elise AI</a>: An AI-powered marketing assistant that helps businesses generate content, run ads, and optimize campaigns.
+19. <a href="https://verloop.io/">Verloop</a>: A conversational AI platform that enables businesses to automate customer support, sales, and marketing interactions through chatbots.
+19. <a href="https://www.ultimate.ai/">Ultimate</a>: A conversational AI platform that helps businesses automate customer service, sales, and support with its advanced AI technology.
+19. <a href="https://www.ada.cx/">Ada</a>: An AI-powered chatbot platform that enables businesses to automate customer support and engage with customers in a personalized way.
+19. <a href="https://sapling.ai/">Sapling</a>: An AI-powered HR platform that automates tasks such as onboarding, training, and employee engagement for organizations.
+19. <a href="https://www.balto.ai/">Balto</a>: A real-time call guidance software that helps sales and support reps optimize conversations and improve customer experience.
+19. <a href="https://www.observe.ai/">Observe</a>: An AI-powered platform that provides insights and analytics for call centers to improve customer experience and agent performance.
+19. <a href="https://www.haptik.ai/">Haptik</a>: An AI-powered conversational platform that offers chatbot and voicebot solutions for businesses and customer support.
+19. <a href="https://forethought.ai/">Forehthought AI</a>: An AI-powered platform that uses natural language processing to improve customer support and communication workflows.
+19. <a href="https://zubtitle.com/">Zubtitle</a>: AI-powered video transcription and captioning tool that uses advanced algorithms to create accurate and time-synchronized subtitles.
+19. <a href="https://terra.bio/">Terra</a>: An AI-powered marketing assistant that helps businesses generate content, run ads, and optimize campaigns.
+19. <a href="https://www.peech-ai.com/">Peech AI</a>: An AI-powered platform that offers real-time voice transcription and analysis for businesses and individuals.
+19. <a href="https://vochi.com/">Vochi AI</a>: An video editing app that uses AI-powered filters and effects to create stunning and unique videos.
+19. <a href="https://www.maverickai.com/">Maverick AI</a>: A startup that provides AI-powered solutions for the financial industry, including risk management and investment strategies.
+19. <a href="https://getrecut.com/">Recut AI</a>: A video editing platform that offers simple and affordable tools for creating engaging video content for social media.
+19. <a href="https://www.bosch-ai.com/">Bosch AI</a>: It offers a range of AI solutions and services for businesses, including machine learning, computer vision, and natural language processing.
+19. <a href="https://www.inworld.ai/">Inworld AI</a>: An AI-powered virtual event platform that offers immersive and interactive experiences for virtual events and conferences.
+19. <a href="https://www.wombo.ai/">Wombo AI</a>: An app that uses AI to create singing videos with a user's selfie image.
+It's popular on social media.
+19. <a href="https://www.tavus.io/">TavusIO</a>: A platform for creating AI-powered chatbots with customizable templates, integrations, and analytics to improve customer experience.
+19. <a href="https://runwayml.com/">RunwayML </a>: A platform for creating and deploying machine learning models in various fields such as art, music, and fashion.
+19. <a href="https://moveo.ai/">Moveo </a>: An AI-powered platform for automating HR processes, such as recruitment, onboarding, and performance management for businesses.
+19. <a href="https://pictory.ai/">Pictory </a>: An AI-powered platform that automates the process of creating engaging and personalized videos for social media marketing.
+19. <a href="https://www.yepic.ai/">Yepic </a>: A platform that uses AI to automate the process of creating and optimizing social media ads for businesses.
+19. <a href="https://www.steve.ai/">Steve AI </a>: An AI-powered platform that automates employee expense management, saving businesses time and money.
+19. <a href="https://metaphysic.ai/">Metaphysic </a>: An AI-powered platform that helps businesses optimize their marketing efforts and improve customer engagement through data analysis.
+19. <a href="https://www.colossyan.com/">Colossyan </a>: Create videos with AI actors - stop spending your time on studios
+19. <a href="https://windsor.ai/">Windsor </a>: A marketing intelligence platform that offers AI-powered insights and optimization for advertising campaigns across multiple channels.
+19. <a href="https://www.sembly.ai/">Sembly </a>: A platform that provides real-time insights and analytics for virtual events, conferences, and webinars.
+19. <a href="https://www.xembly.com/">Xembly </a>: A library for transforming XML documents.
+It uses a simple, declarative language to specify the transformations.
+19. <a href="https://www.steve.ai/">Steve </a>: A chatbot for Slack that automates administrative tasks and provides data analytics and insights to improve workplace productivity.
+19. <a href="https://lumen5.com/">Lumen5 </a>: A video creation platform that uses AI to transform written content into engaging videos with ease.

 ## Voice Recognition and AI Frameworks